Stripe Knit Scarf Pattern

-stripe knit scarf
+stripe knit scarf pattern

-stripe knit scarf Tutorial
+stripe knit scarf pattern tutorial

 Cast on 12 stitches.

 To add a pop of color I used one strand of yellow with a strand of pink held together to cast on my stitches here.
 This creates a fun mix of color and is totally unnecessary other than that it makes me smile.
-So you can easily just hole white/cream yarn here and cast on your stitches as well.
+So you can easily just hold white/cream yarn here and cast on your stitches as well.

 paintbox-yarn-colour-combinations

-The pattern is really simple: Knit two rows with the cream-colored yarn and then Knit two rows with the grey colored yarn.
+The pattern is really simple: Knit two rows with the cream-colored yarn and then knit two rows with the grey colored yarn.
 Repeat till the end.

 easy knit scarf pattern free